YbFan115/Yibin/content/_index.md

 I am an undergraduate student majoring in communication at Renmin University in China, Beijing.

 ### Research Interest
-My research interest broadly lies in how digital technology can promote human communication and construct social change.
-I am passionately interested in two major aspects: how communities, group, and organizations are reshaped in the digital environment, and how Internet brings human behavioral change.
-I am trying to make contributions on these two veins repsectively, and also figuring out ways to address a macro-micro link between them.
+The proliferation of online communities shows how technology could cause a social change.
+I am passionately interested in online communities, and ask questions like how online communities relate to each other, and how behavioral change happens in the online communities.

 To tackle these issues, I use mostly quantitive methods in my work, such as experiment, survey, basic computational methods, and social network analysis.
 I also have some experiences in qualitative methods including fieldwork and historical analysis.

 ### Research Experience
-Now I am working as research assistant with [Nate](https://teblunthuis.cc), who is PhD candidate in the department of communication at University of Washington.
+Now I am working as research assistant with [Nate](https://teblunthuis.cc), who is PhD candidate in the department of communication advised by [Benjamin Mako Hill](https://mako.cc) at University of Washington.
 I help to build dataset which relates two online communities ([Fandom Wiki](fandom.com) and [Reddit](reddit.com)) in the project.
 Here are my [notes](https://ybfan115.github.io/en/2021/08/30/ra-notes/) about what skills and ideas I have got from this experience.

 More research experiences of mine can be found at the [Projects](https://ybfan115.github.io/en/projects/) or the [CV](https://ybfan115.github.io/en/cv/) page.